Chocolate: What Is Known

 So you can see why it's an energy food and taken in moderation (is there such a thing with chocolate?), it can only enhance our lives.

-In conclusion, those in know tell us chocolate could be called natures' Prozac.
-When we have a craving for chocolate, it could well be for the brain pleasing qualities that chocolate contains, i.e. sugars, fats, PEA, theobromine, magnesium.
-There could be more brain pleasing ingredients that are yet to be discovered.
-If taken in moderation it is the most natural anti-depressant that I know of.
+In conclusion, those in know tell us chocolate could be called natures' joy.
+When we have a craving for chocolate, it could well be for the joyful qualities that chocolate contains, i.e. sugars, fats, PEA, theobromine, magnesium.
+There could be more ingredients that are yet to be discovered.
+If taken in moderation it is the most natural support for balanced moods that I know of.

 Authorative Authors Adore Chocolate